-The departmental websites offer sufficient information in Greek and lacks on the English side.
-Most of the information is provided and covers institutional activities such as the post-graduate program, intended learning outcomes for every module, degree awarded, graduate employment perspectives, teaching-learning procedures used and announcements.
-It also covers basic information about e-services, academic calendar, teaching timetable, infrastructure, research laboratories, and other information about the Departments and the PSP.
+The departmental website offers sufficient information in Greek and lacks on the English one.
+The majority of the information is provided and covers institutional activities such as the post-graduate program, intended learning outcomes for every module, degree awarded, graduate employment perspectives, teaching-learning procedures used and announcements.
+It also covers basic information about e-services, academic calendar, teaching timetable, infrastructure, research laboratories, and other information about the Department.

 Content is available both in Greek and English, however a discrepancy is found on the information quantity.
-Also, the information is more difficult to be discovered at the English website.

-Active LinkedIn, twitter and Facebook profiles for the Department and the PSP have been set up, raising visibility of events, lectures and accomplishments of students and staff.
+Active LinkedIn, YouTube, Twitter (X) and Facebook profiles for the Department have been set up, raising visibility of events, lectures and accomplishments of students and staff.